 First, any reasonable principle of reading ought to attribute absurdity to a text only as a last resort.
 If I simply write, “Jean-Jacques Rousseau’s mother died in giving birth to him” then I have successfully referred to “psychobiographical reality.”
 What I have not done (or ought not do) is to “transgress the text towards it.”
 Various theories account for the relation between a statement and the thing(s) purportedly referred to by its subject term, on the one hand, and the fact that it purports to state, on the other.
 Only in exceptional cases is what a subject term refers to, found within the text.
 To encompass reference in one’s writing is not to “transgress text towards some reality.”
 It is, rather, to be clear about the referring terms in a statement, and to investigate whether the intended reference is successful.

 What would be a “transgression” in Derrida’s terms is the attempt to use text so as to provide the “full presence” of the reality to which it ostensibly refers.
 I read a statement of the event of Rousseau’s mother dying and accept that it does concern the death of a reality of “flesh and bone” (as Derrida puts it).
 But I do not, thus, come across Rousseau’s mother dying.
-When I read a text, I come across only text (including collages) and it would indeed “transgress” a text to force it to provide the dying woman herself.
+When I read a text, I come across only text (including collages), and it would indeed “transgress” a text to force it to provide the dying woman herself.
 (To remark on this can do no more than to specify (partially) what language is.
 To put the point in Wittgensteinian style, if we did not understand not to expect to find a woman dying when we read of a woman dying, we would not understand the very language used to correct us.)

 We can assume that Derrida, as a practised user and commentator on language would not imagine he had to tell anyone who was reading that Rousseau’s mother died in giving birth, not to expect that they would thereby come across Rousseau’s mother dying.
 To be reminded of such a fantasy can only return us more steadily to what might have generated Derrida’s more provocative statements and (perhaps) embargos.
 So where are we?
 We have read the rejection of what is “hors-texte” as (amongst other things) a denial of an adjunct-text rather than a denial of that with which the text is concerned, and remarked that Derrida was insisting, at least, that the apparent distinction between text and some adjunct-text would not hold up under pressure.
 And now we have added the observation that Derrida must be right, also, if he means that what the text discusses is not part of the text—not a textual adjunct and not some supporting “hors-texte” either.
 Rousseau’s dying mother is not a text, and therefore not some sort of “adjunct text” that completes the sense of Rousseau’s main text.
 This interpretation fits the fact that Derrida states “il n’y a pas de hors-texte” as completing what he has been saying all along.
 He issues it not in ontological bravado.
 It appears, not as a daring challenge, but as a remark that clarifies what a text is, and the conditions of reading it.